 robin-944887_1280

 Every now and then we see something in nature that tugs at our heart.
 The other day I spotted a Mother Robin sitting on her nest, which happened to be on top of the light over our back door.
 The evening was cold, rainy, and windy as I hurried to take out the trash.
-But as I came back, there sat Mother Robin keeping her babies warm, looking so resolute and devoted.
+But as I came back, there sat Mother Robin keeping her babies warm, looking so resolute, strong, and devoted.
 The sight touched me.

 There was one problem.